nokia/danm/user-guide.md

 In case this attribute is provided and set to another value than "ipvlan", then network management is delegated to the CNI plugin with the same name.
 The binary will be searched in the configured CNI binary directory.
 Example: when a Pod is created and requests a connection to a network with "NetworkType" set to "flannel", then DANM will delegate the creation of this network interface to the <CONFIGURED_CNI_PATH_IN_KUBELET>/flannel binary.

 ##### Creating the configuration for delegated CNI operations
 We strongly believe that network management in general should be driven by generic APIs -almost- completely adhering to the same schema.
-Therefore, DANM is capable to "translate" the generic options coming from network objects into the specific "language" the delegated CNI plugin understands.
+Therefore, DANM is capable of "translating" the generic options coming from network objects into the specific "language" the delegate CNI plugin understands.
-This way users can dynamically configure various networking solutions via the same, abstract interface without caring about how a specific option is called exactly in the terminology of the delegated solution.
+This way users can dynamically configure various networking solutions via the same, abstract API without caring about how a specific option is called exactly in the terminology of the delegate solution.

 A generic framework supporting this method is built into DANM's code, but still this level of integration requires case-by-case implementation.
 As a result, DANM currently supports two integration levels:

- - **Dynamic integration level:** CNI-specific network attributes (such as IP ranges, parent host devices etc.) can be controlled on a per network level, exclusively taken directly from the CRD object
+ - **Dynamic integration level:** CNI-specific network attributes (e.g. name of parent host devices etc.) can be controlled on a per network level, exclusively taken directly from the CRD object
- - **Static integration level:** CNI-specific network attributes are by default configured via static CNI configuration files (Note: this is the default CNI configuration method); but certain parameters are influenced by the DANM API configuration values.
+ - **Static integration level:** CNI-specific network attributes are by default configured via static CNI configuration files (Note: this is the default CNI configuration method).
+Note: most of the DANM API supported attributes (e.g. IP route configuration, IP address management etc.) are generally supported for all CNIs, regardless their supported integration level.
 Always refer to the schema descriptors for more details on which parameters are universally supported!

 Our aim is to integrate all the popular CNIs into the DANM eco-system over time, but currently the following CNI's achieved dynamic integration level: